Originally Published On 6/12/2020

+If you’ve been wondering what the benefits of using a yoga swing are, you’ve come to the right place!
 Yoga has been practiced for thousands of years and provides some excellent health benefits along with spiritual and mental advantages.

 How Does Aerial Yoga Differ From Regular Yoga?

-Benefits of the Aerial Yoga Swing
+Key Benefits of Using a Yoga Swing

 Traditional yoga is known to have a wealth of benefits and is proven to be good for your health and aerial yoga is no exception to this rule with a range of benefits all of its own.
+You might already be aware about a few of these benefits, but let us dive further.

 As you move and contort the body into various poses, a lot is going on inside.
 The shapes you create may look impressive on the outside but internally they are gently massaging your organs which in turn, stimulates the digestive system.

-For those who struggle with ailments such as indigestion, constipation or irritable bowel syndrome, aerial yoga can prove particularly beneficial.
+For those who struggle with ailments such as indigestion, constipation, or irritable bowel syndrome, aerial yoga can prove particularly beneficial.
 This is achieved through the gentle stretching of the abdomen.

 It may come as a surprise to learn that regular participation in an aerial yoga class can decrease your chances of developing cardiovascular disease and other heart-related health issues.